tweedge/ru-ok/README.md

 * I collect the measurement information after waiting 15 minutes and analysis on it

 Afterwards, results are uploaded to this GitHub.
 Due to the daily cap on results I can collect, I will try to run this analysis every few hours, but cannot run this continually without breaching my account quotas.

+## FAQ

+#### Why did you make a snide comment about websites that "DDoS" people earlier?

+They're low throughput compared to any real DDoS tool, they're especially easy to neuter (site operators can disable all [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests by denying the HTTP OPTIONS method), several are made anonymously (and who knows if your IP/information is being logged straight to the Kremlin), etc. It's not a good way to get involved.

+#### How can I get involved?

+Read over the resources [here](https://www.npr.org/2022/02/25/1082992947/ukraine-support-help).
+Spread factual information about the invasion - even take the time to fact-check yourself before you post.
+Accept that many Russians do not want this.
+Practice compassion.
+There are thousands of soldiers dying on both sides at a politicians' whim again.

+#### I meant how can I get involved in *hacktivism*.

+I'm not going to tell you that and I'm explicitly not encouraging it.

+#### How can I help you measure this stuff?

+If you have RIPE Atlas credits, run your own analysis, do new studies, fork this hacked-together code, have fun with it!

+I have several million credits and don't *need* donations, but I still wouldn't mind them.
+Reach out to me on Twitter if you have credits you don't want.